robert-hh/ATTiny-Watchdog-for-MicroPython/Readme.md

 |D|Toggle the DEBUG output.
 The output is send to Port 1 of the ATTiny with 9600 baud.|
 |anything else|Feed the dog.
 For speed, the feed command actually only creates a start bit, and the ATTiny then reads 0xff as character.|

-The DEBUG output will echo the command and countdown the time in watch mode.
+The DEBUG output of the ATTiny will echo the command and countdown the time in watch mode.

 For the serial version a pull-up resistor at the communication link is highly recommended.
 The serial interface in the ATTiny uses the SoftSerial module of Arduino.
 It depends on the internal clock of the ATTiny (1 MHz here), which is not 100% accurate.
-In my test, the clock was about 1.004 MHz +/- 2 KHz.
-For asynchronous serial, that is still within the tolerated error.
+In my test, the clock speed was about 1.004 MHz +/- 2 KHz.
+For asynchronous serial, that is still within the tolerated error range.

 ### Pulse interface